Belarus: European airlines halt flights amid outrage over plane arrest | DW | 25.05.2021

 Finland's flag carrier Finnair and Polish airline LOT also said they would stop using Belarusian airspace.

-Germany's Lufthansa, Dutch KLM, Scandinavian airline SAS and Latvian airline Air Baltic made similar announcements on Monday.
+Germany's Lufthansa, Dutch KLM, Scandinavian SAS and Latvian Air Baltic made similar announcements on Monday.

 Singapore Airlines is also rerouting flights "that are bound for Europe to avoid the Belarusian airspace" and will continue to "closely monitor the situation," AFP news agency quoted a spokesperson as saying.